- Home

 Phase III: Police Station Remodel

-The City has budged $700,000 in the 2023-2024 Biennial Budget to begin the assessment and design of Phase III: Police Station.
+The City has budgeted $700,000 in the 2023-2024 Biennial Budget to begin the assessment and design of Phase III: Police Station.
 By starting the assessment and design of Phase III during construction of Phase II, the City will be prepared to begin identifying funding sources for Phase III construction as Phase II is completed.
+In October 2023, the City Council approved a contract with Mackenzie, Inc. to conduct a facility assessment that evaluates the operational requirements of the department and recommends way to address facility deficiencies.
+The final report was presented to the City Council in July 2024.
+Visit the Police Department Facility Assessment webpage for more information.

 Administrative/Municipal Court